Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Methodology

 \subsection{Post-processing with fully connected CRF}

-As the deep learning (DL) model is trained on rough labels that overestimate the true segmentation, we used a fully connected CRF \cite{krahenbuhl2011efficient} to further refine our model's initial prediction ($P(x_i)$).
+As the proposed deep learning (DL) models (i.e., FocalSegNet) were trained on rough segmentations that overestimate the true aneurysm shapes, we used a fully connected CRF \cite{krahenbuhl2011efficient} to further refine our model's initial prediction ($P(x_i)$).
 If we define $X_i$ as a random variable representing the assigned label to pixel $i$ (foreground/background), and $I_i$ as a global observation characterizing the pixel information in the input image, the CRF is modeled as the pair of $(I, X)$ which follows a Gibbs distribution of the form $P(X=x|I)=\frac{1}{Z(I)} exp(-E(x|I))$ \cite{lafferty2001conditional}.
 Here, $Z(I)$ is a normalization factor, and $E(x|I)$ is the energy function of assigning labels $x$ to the image.
 Through minimizing this energy function, the new labels will have a greater likelihood of being assigned to the image.
 Inspired by \cite{chen2017deeplab}, we define the energy function as:

-Here, $\psi_u (x_i)$ is a unary term measuring the cost of assigning label $x_i$ to pixel $i$, and $\psi_p (x_i, x_j)$ is a pairwise term that shows the cost of assigning labels $x_i$ and $x_j$ to pixels $i$ and $j$ simultaneously, which uses a bilateral kernel and a Gaussian kernel.
-The first kernel forces the pixels with similar positions ($p$) and intensities ($I$) to have similar labels, and the second enforces the smoothness of prediction by only considering the spatial proximity. $\omega_1$, $\omega_2$, $\sigma_\alpha$, $\sigma_\beta$, and $\sigma_\gamma$ are hyper-parameters that control the scale of these kernels and are chosen empirically.
+Here, $\psi_u (x_i)$ is the unary term measuring the cost of assigning label $x_i$ to pixel $i$, and $\psi_p (x_i, x_j)$ is the pairwise term that shows the cost of assigning labels $x_i$ and $x_j$ to pixels $i$ and $j$ simultaneously.
+The unary term is derived from our FocalSegNet output logits, and the pairwise term is computed by applying a bilateral kernel and a Gaussian kernel on the original MRA patch image.
+The first kernel forces the pixels with similar positions ($p$) and intensities ($I$) to have similar labels, and the second enforces the smoothness of prediction by only considering the spatial proximity. $\omega_1$ and $\omega_2$, $\sigma_\alpha$, $\sigma_\beta$, and $\sigma_\gamma$ are hyper-parameters that control the weight and scale of these kernels and are chosen empirically.
 We used connected-component analysis \cite{silversmith_william_cc3d_2021} to identify different clusters when the algorithms predict multiple UIAs, and each connected component was treated as an individual detected aneurysm.
 To further remove noise, any cluster that had lower than 10 voxels was discarded.